 In September, 2015 I was raided after a National Guard helicopter spotted cannabis plants growing on an upper deck in back of my home.
 Although I was summoned to court for distribution, the outpouring of community support, as well as my testimony, resulted in no charge, and a clean record.
 Having over 40 patient letters to submit to the prosecutor helped change the District Attorney’s mind on medical cannabis.

 I still consult and advise patients on medical efficacy.
-I also treat patients as a caregiver, and make whole plant CBD products.
+I also work as a consultant in the industry helping teams open legal marijuana establishments, implement positive impact plans, etc. See my business website Greenglove for more information.
 I also write on the subject.

 I realize there is a whole world and culture of marijuana out there already, but approaching it from an educated, objective angle helps me to disregard status quo stereotypes of shadiness and criminality, misogyny and lowbrow, and acknowledge that it has called me to help bring knowledge to the people in an informed, educated, and professional manner.
 I believe marijuana is not only less dangerous than alcohol – (a ubiquitous and visibly harmful drug in our culture) – but has clinically proven medical benefits, and has the potential to shift an adult mind toward more positive, altruistic pursuits.

-It is my goal to answer the unique calling of being a Medical Marijuana Consultant by being as health conscious and informed as possible.
+It is my goal to answer the unique calling of being a Cannabis Consultant by being as health conscious and informed as possible.